 Step 3: select the disk that will save all content on the source disk and then click “Next>”.
 Note: please backup all important data on target disk in advance, because all its data will be deleted.

 Step 4: Choose a copying method to decide the layout of target disk and then click “Next>”.
-Note: if you are a SSD user, we highly suggest checking the option boxed by red line, which can improve disk performance.
+Note: if you are a SSD or advanced format HD user, we highly suggest checking the option “Force to align partitions to 1MB”, which can improve disk performance.

 Step 5: read the note carefully which shows how to boot from target disk, and then click “Finish” button to go back to the main interface.